sickcodes/Docker-OSX/README.md

 # find last container
 docker ps -a

-# docker start old container with -i for interactive
+# docker start old container with -i for interactive, -a for attach STDIN/STDOUT
-docker start -i <Replace this with your ID>
+docker start -ai -i <Replace this with your ID>
 ```

 ### Quick Start Own Image (naked container image)